1. What is Sharpe Ratio?

 a.
 Analyse Fund Strategy

-Sharpe Ratio is one of the most powerful tools used in mutual fund selection.
-As it is entirely quantitative in nature, it provides objective feedback into fund’s performance.
-By looking at the Sharpe Ratio, you can assess the degree of risk that two funds faced earning extra returns over the risk-free rate.
-In fact, it is a standardized tool to compare funds which use different strategies like growth or value or blend.
+Sharpe ratio is one of the most powerful tools used in mutual fund selection.
+As it is entirely quantitative, it provides objective feedback into the fund’s performance.
+By looking at the Sharpe ratio, you can assess the degree of risk that two funds faced earning extra returns over the risk-free rate.
+It is a standardised tool to compare funds which use different strategies like growth or value or blend.

 b.
 Optimum Risk-Return Tradeoff